 Concerns about a doctor's practice High level Medium level Low level Total Number of doctors with concerns about their practice in the last 12 months (Apr 2021 - Mar 2022) 2 4 3 9 Explanatory note: Enter the total number of doctors with concerns in the last 12 months.
-It is recognised that there may be several types of concern but please record the primary concern Capability concerns (as the primary category) in the last 12 months 1 3 4 Conduct concerns (as the primary category) in the last 12 months 1 1 1 3 Health concerns (as the primary category) in the last 12 months Remediation/Reskilling/Retraining/Rehabilitation Numbers of doctors with whom the designated b connection as at 31 March 2022 who have under between 1 April 2021 and 31 March 2022.
-Formal remediation is a planned and managed p a single intervention e.g. coaching, retraining wh consequence of a concern about a doctor's pract A doctor should be included here if they were unpoint during the year rgone forr programme ich is imp tice nal remediat e of intervent lemented as tions or a 1 Consultants (permanent employed staff including honorary contract holders, NHS and other government /public body staff) 7 Staff grade, associate specialist, specialty doctor (permanent employed staff including hospital practitioners, clinical assistants who do not have a prescribed connection elsewhere, NHS and other government /public body staff) 1 General practitioner (for NHS England only; doctors on a medical performers list, Armed Forces) 0 Trainee: doctor on national postgraduate training scheme (for local education and training boards only; doctors on national training programmes) 0 Doctors with practising privileges (this is usually for independent healthcare providers, however practising privileges may also rarely be awarded by NHS 0 http://www.england.nhs.uk/revalidation/wpcontent/uploads/sites/10/2014/03/rst gauging concern level 2013.pdf organisations.
-All doctors with practising privileges who have a prescribed connection should be included in this section, irrespective of their grade) Temporary or short-term contract holders (temporary employed staff including locums who are directly employed, trust doctors, locums for service, clinical research fellows, trainees not on national training schemes, doctors with fixed-term employment contracts, etc) All Designated Bodies 0 Other (including all responsible officers, and doctors registered with a locum agency, members of faculties/professional bodies, some management/leadership roles, research, civil service, other employed or contracted doctors, doctors in wholly independent practice, etc) All Designated Bodies 0 TOTALS Other Actions/Interventions Local Actions: Number of doctors who were suspended/excluded from practice between 1 April 2021 and 31 March 2022: 1 Explanatory note: All suspensions which have been commenced or completed between 1 April and 31 March should be included Duration of suspension: 4 Explanatory note: All suspensions which have been commenced or completed between 1 April and 31 March should be included months Less than 1 week 1 week to 1 month 1 - 3 months 3 - 6 months 6 - 12 months Number of doctors who have had local restrictions placed on their practice in the last 12 months?
-1 GMC Actions: Number of doctors who: Were referred by the designated body to the GMC between 1 April and 31 March 0 Underwent or are currently undergoing GMC Fitness to Practice procedures between 1 April and 31 March 4 Had conditions placed on their practice by the GMC or undertakings agreed with the GMC between 1 April and 31 March 0 Had their registration/licence suspended by the GMC between 1 April and 31 March 1 Were erased from the GMC register between 1 April and 31 March 0 National Clinical Assessment Service actions:
+It is recognised that there may be several types of concern but please record the primary concern Capability concerns (as the primary category) in the last 12 months 1 3 4 Conduct concerns (as the primary category) in the last 12 months 1 1 1 3 Health concerns (as the primary category) in the last 12 months Remediation/Reskilling/Retraining/Rehabilitation • • Numbers of doctors with whom the designated body has a prescribed connection as at 31 March 2022 who have undergone formal remediation between 1 April 2021 and 31 March 2022.
+Formal remediation is a planned and managed programme of interventions or a single intervention e.g. coaching, retraining which is implemented as a consequence of a concern about a doctor's practice A doctor should be included here if they were undergoing remediation at any point during the year Consultants (permanent employed staff including honorary contract holders, NHS and other government /public body staff) Staff grade, associate specialist, specialty doctor (permanent employed staff including hospital practitioners, clinical assistants who do not have a prescribed connection elsewhere, NHS and other government /public body staff) General practitioner (for NHS England only; doctors on a medical performers list, Armed Forces) Trainee: doctor on national postgraduate training and training boards only; doctors on national trai - • ucation 0 Doctors with practising privileges (this is usually providers, however practising privileges may also - 0 organisations.
+All doctors with practising privileges who have a prescribed connection should be included in this section, irrespective of their grade) Temporary or short-term contract holders (temporary employed staff including locums who are directly employed, trust doctors, locums for service, clinical research fellows, trainees not on national training schemes, doctors with fixed- term employment contracts, etc) All Designated Bodies Other (including all responsible officers, and doctors registered with a locum agency, members of faculties/professional bodies, some management/leadership roles, research, civil service, other employed or contracted doctors, doctors in wholly independent practice, etc) All Designated Bodies TOTALS Other Actions/Interventions Local Actions: Number of doctors who were suspended/excluded from practice between 1 April 2021 and 31 March 2022: 1 Explanatory note: All suspensions which have been commenced or completed between 1 April and 31 March should be included Duration of suspension: Explanatory note: All suspensions which have been commenced or completed between 1 April and 31 March should be included months Less than 1 week 1 week to 1 month 1 - 3 months 3 - 6 months 6 - 12 months Number of doctors who have had local restrictions placed on their practice in the last 12 months?
+1 GMC Actions: Number of doctors who: Were referred by the designated body to the GMC between 1 April and 31 March 0 Underwent or are currently undergoing GMC Fitness to Practice procedures between 1 April and 31 March Had conditions placed on their practice by the GMC or undertakings agreed with the GMC between 1 April and 31 March 0 Had their registration/licence suspended by the GMC between 1 April and 31 March 1 Were erased from the GMC register between 1 April and 31 March 0